In the guide

 There are also specific requirements relating to 'bag and box' or 'seasonal selection' schemes where a variety of different items are placed together in a container for a sale or delivery to customers.

-Weights and measures requirements
+Weights & measures requirements

 In relation to the greengrocery trade weights and measures legislation applies to the sale of fresh fruit and vegetables as harvested, cleaned, trimmed or divided into parts and includes shelled peas and cooked beetroot.

-In general, fresh fruit and vegetables must be sold by the kilogram, subject to some exemptions, which are detailed below.
+In general, fresh fruit and vegetables MUST be sold by the kilogram, subject to some exemptions, which are detailed below.

 Prepacked fruit and vegetables must have the net weight of the product marked on the container.